The Top 10 Things to Think About Before Writing Your Will

 By providing these details, you’ll make your executor’s role that little bit simpler.

 When you make your will, you can also consider preparing your powers of attorney.

 An enduring power of attorney allows you to appoint another person to make decisions for you when you are unable to make decisions yourself.
 It allocates the responsibility to another trusted person, chosen by you, to make decisions on your behalf.
-This might mean managing your financial affairs, making decisions about the way you live, or making decisions about your health care and medical treatment.
+This might mean managing your financial affairs, or making certain personal decisions for you.

 You can prepare an enduring power of attorney when you prepare your will.

 There are two main options for writing your legally binding will – with assistance from a professional will writer or by using a do-it-yourself kit.

 If your circumstances are simple, then a do-it-yourself kit is an easy and convenient way to write your will.
 From the convenience of home, you can buy a State Trustees Legal Will Kit online or obtain a hard copy of the will kit from Australia Post stores in Victoria.